Information for Visitors

 Along with 11 other lighthouses around the Irish coast, Rathlin West Light is one of the Great Lighthouses of Ireland (GLOI), all of which will offer unforgettable experiences and create a deep appreciation of the role of lighthouses and the maritime and seafaring story of the island of Ireland.

-The refurbishment has seen a complete upgrade of the visitor centre and, for the first time, it is now possible to access the ‘upside down’ lighthouse built on Rathlin’s cliffs (the lighthouse building is currently not open to visitors, due to Covid-19 restrictions).
+The refurbishment has seen a complete upgrade of the visitor centre and, for the first time, it is now possible to access the ‘upside down’ lighthouse built on Rathlin’s cliffs.

 In summer, the seabird colony is a real assault on the senses – the sight, sound (and smell!) of tens of thousands of birds, including puffins, razorbills, guillemots, kittiwakes and fulmars jostling for space is like nothing else.